georgiy-belyanin/ttx/README.md

 ttx
 # Or explicitly provide the configuration and start the cluster using -c flag.
 ttx start -c config.yml
+# Or instead of starting the whole cluster run only specific its parts.
+ttx start replicaset-003 -c config.yaml
 ```

 ## Build & install